 - 3 leaves hakusai (napa cabbage)

-- - 1 Tbsp sugar / salt (for shirataki konjac noodles)
+- - 1 Tbsp sugar or salt (for the shirataki)

-- 1 Tbsp beef fat (if not available, oil)
+- 1 Tbsp beef fat (neutral oil can be substituted)

 Instructions

-- Put A (sake, mirin, soy sauce, sugar) in a small pot, and heat over medium heat.
+- Put seasonings for sukiyaki sauce (sake, mirin, soy sauce, and sugar) in a small pot and cook over medium heat.
 Once the sugar has dissolved, turn off the heat.
-The sukiyaki sauce is now ready.
+Sukiyaki sauce is ready.

-- Once the beef has browned, transfer it to a plate.
-Next, add the naganegi and shiitake mushrooms to the pot and cook until browned.
+- Add the naganegi and shiitake mushrooms to the pot and cook until lightly browned.

 - Once it comes to a simmer, remove the lid and turn the ingredients over.
-Add the beef, cover and let it simmer again.
-After a few minutes, when the ingredients are cooked, the dish is ready to be served.
+Add the beef slices back in, cover the pot, and let it simmer again.
+After a few minutes, when the ingredients are cooked through, the dish is ready to be served.

-- (Optional) Crack an egg into each dish and beat it for dipping purposes.
+- (Optional) Crack an egg into each individual bowl and beat it for dipping.

-- If you are making more than 2 servings or if the pot cannot hold all of the ingredients, simmer the ingredients again with the remaining sauce after eating the sukiyaki (repeat steps 5 and 6).
+- If the pot cannot hold all of the ingredients or you are preparing more than 3 servings, cook the remaining prepared ingredients with sauce after eating the first batch (repeat steps 5 and 6).

 Notes

-- If you don't use eggs, the seasoning might be too strong.
-In that case, add water or kombu dashi (kelp stock) to the sukiyaki sauce and adjust the consistency to your liking.
-Similarly, if the sauce becomes too strong after several rounds of simmering, add water or kombu dashi to adjust the seasoning.
+- If you don't use eggs for dipping, the seasoning might be a bit strong.
+In that case, add water or kombu dashi (kelp broth) to the sukiyaki sauce and adjust the flavor to your liking.
+Similarly, if the sauce becomes too strong after several rounds of simmering, adjust the flavor accordingly.

 - You can store it in the refrigerator for up to 2 days.